makhidkarun/Sophonts/README.md

 # Sophonts
-Traveller sophonts stored here, by sophont category.
+Traveller sophonts stored here, by Quick NIL Profile.
 Each sophont gets its own directory, in which to store various resources, such as

 * chargen